Rakeela/dragora-notes/2022-04-27-Two-Hundred-and-Forty-Third.md

 Caffeine in the morning helps me get moving in the morning so I can reach my morning class, but I need to acquire more of the particular energy drinks that I'm accustomed to instead of these.
 They're rose-flavored!
 Better taste, better effect.
 I think my preferred brand is less caffeinated than the one I substituted in.

 ---
+Orphaned punchline:  "I'm in morning."
+Suggested use: Morning alertness stereotypes.
+Risk factors: Misuse of mourning concept.
+Misc:  My sense of humor works poorly.

+This thought reminds me, while I was on the bus this morning I wondered if comedy relies on risk.
+Are there people whose attention is held by the risk-taking involved in humor?
+The ones who are very rude are very awful and easily bored, but perhaps the comedic risk-takers who are only very slightly rude are very good.

+---
 Back to [[day-post-archive]]